directus/visual-editing/readme.md

     }
     ```
   - Custom Classes
-    - Can be added to all or to a subset of elements defined by the `scan({ customClass: 'my-class' })` function.
+    - Can be added to all or to a subset of elements defined by the `apply({ customClass: 'my-class' })` function.
 This
       class will be applied to the `div.directus-visual-editing-overlay` Example:
       ```css
       .my-class {